ledn-reviewer/ledn-frontend-challenge/README.md

 * **User interface:**
   - Organize the UI to the best of your knowledge and judgment.
   - In order to allow us to review a similar set of challenges, only use libraries already present in the package.json.
-  - In order to allow us to review HTML and CSS knowledge, the component to filter the transactions by its currency type should be coded from scratch.
+  - In order to allow us to review HTML and CSS knowledge, the component to filter the transactions by its currency type should be coded from scratch, without using the UI component libraries.

 * **Testing and validation:**
   - Provide screenshots or recording of the final implementation.